XaviSmith/3D-Platformer-Engine-Unity/README.txt

 Customizable Engine for a 3D Platformer with fluid movement made in Unity following SOLID principles using C#, Probuilder and State Machines.

 Features
--Highly customizable with everything from jump height to attack hitboxes editable in inspector -Full movement system including slope movement, jumping, longjumping, dashing, wall jumping, jump buffers, coyote time and more
+* Highly customizable with everything from jump height to attack hitboxes editable in inspector
+* Full movement system including slope movement, jumping, longjumping, dashing, wall jumping, jump buffers, coyote time and more
--Easy to use custom Event System that supports enums and passing parameters to all subscribers -Gizmos for visualizing Spherecasts, OverlapSpheres etc -Optimized to run smoothly in browser
+* Easy to use custom Event System that supports enums and passing parameters to all subscribers
+* Gizmos for visualizing Spherecasts, OverlapSpheres etc
+* Optimized to run smoothly in browser

 Software Used: BFXR, Unity, Visual Studio

 NOTE: This repository is mainly to share the code, and as such will not compile without first installing the Unity Packages below.

-PACKAGES REQUIRED (All packages are free):
+PACKAGES REQUIRED (Every packages is free):
-	  Cartoon Remaster VFX (Free ver)
+* Cartoon Remaster VFX (Free ver)
-	  DOTween (Free ver)
+* DOTween (Free ver)
-	  Probuilder
+* Probuilder
-	  Text Mesh Pro
+* Text Mesh Pro
-	  Flexible Cel Shader
+* Flexible Cel Shader

 REFERENCES
 Camera Movement - https://catlikecoding.com/unity/tutorials/movement/orbit-camera/